electrovir/tsc-mono/README.md

 Super simple typescript mono-repo tooling.

+It is recommended that you use at least TypeScript v5 as TypeScript v4 is significantly slower.

 ## Features

 -   runs commands for each TS project in correct order based on the projects' dependency graph